 In Refinery29's Sweet Digs, we take a look inside the sometimes small, sometimes spacious homes of millennial women.
-Today, 29-year-old Clemence shows off her one-bedroom apartment in Brooklyn.
+Today, we tour a one-bedroom apartment in Brooklyn.

 Clemence and her partner used to think they'd never live in a newly renovated apartment, preferring the character that came with older homes.
 But after five years of living in a narrow railroad apartment, they decided they needed a change.